lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## September 23, 2018

+Considered, but ruled out, WorldCat -- can only see results if there's a search term, no way to get everything matching date & location

 ## September 18, 2018

 Got ECCO MARC records from U of T!!!
 Now I just need to figure out how to open and read MARC records.
 But I'm sure they contain the information I want!